|

 ~ HISTORY ~

-Call” of desperation and need of help.
-The year was 1978 and the Cass Corridor was a rather grim and desolate
+“Clarion Call” of desperation and need of help.
+The year was 1978 and the Cass Corridor was a

-area of vacated boarded up edifices, occasionally occupied by businesses
+rather grim and desolate area of vacated boarded up edifices, occasionally

-for the numerous predators roaming the then nearly empty streets of the
+indefensible targets for the numerous predators roaming the then nearly

-“Corridor”.
-For example, a 76 year old blind parishioner risks leaving
+empty streets of the “Corridor”.
+For example, a 76 year old blind

-his apartment early one Sunday morning to attend Mass and noon meal.
-Upon
+parishioner risks leaving his apartment early one Sunday morning to attend

-his return he finds his apartment ransacked and, what little food,
+Mass and noon meal.
+Upon his return he finds his apartment ransacked and,

 Father Tom or Sister Mary

-related to the F.O.U.I.s many heartrending
+related to the F.O.U.I.s many heartrending stories of the plights of the

-stories of the plights of the forgotten seniors whom they encountered on
+forgotten seniors whom they encountered on a daily basis.
+They expressed

-a daily basis.
-They expressed their hopes and aspirations of a program
+their hopes and aspirations of a program encompassing nutritional, medical

-encompassing nutritional, medical and dental care, recreational and
+and dental care, recreational and physical therapy activities, legal and

-all, restoration of self-respect and dignity.
+religious guidance, and most of all, restoration of self-respect and

 Upon hearing of St.